TheThingsNetwork/lorawan-stack/doc/gateway-server.md

 When routing an uplink, the Gateway Server decides which Network Server to send it to based on the `DevAddr` of the device.
 Join request are similarly routed based on the `DevEUI` of the device.

-The Gateway Server exchanges with Network Servers over gRPC - it signals connections of gateways using `StartServingGateway` and `StopServingGateway`, and pushes uplinks using `HandleUplink`.
-It exposes an endpoint, `ScheduleDownlink`, that the Network Server uses to send downlinks to gateways.
+The Gateway Server exchanges with Network Servers over gRPC.
+It claims identifiers of gateways using `ClaimIDs` and `UnclaimIDs` in the cluster, and sends uplinks using `HandleUplink`.
+It exposes an service with `ScheduleDownlink`, that the Network Server uses to send downlinks to gateways.

 ## Downlink Scheduling